- Current Prices:$94,000 to $1,800,000

 Sundays are often reserved for house of worship.
 Overtown has some of the oldest churches in all of Florida.
 Ebenezer Methodist and St. Agnes’ Episcopal Church are named on the City of Miami’s Historic Preservation Program list.
 Furthermore, St. John’s Baptist Church is noteworthy for its art-deco style architecture in Miami-Dade County.

-Authentic Southern cuisine • Local art, murals, and music • Rich history.
+Rich history • Local art, murals, and music • Authentic Southern cuisine.

 Locals Don't Love